Kidney Cancer Services

 Being aware of these signs of kidney cancer can help you catch the condition as soon as possible so you may begin treatment right away.

 Kidney cancer is the abnormal growth of cells in kidney tissue.
 In time, these cells form a mass called a tumor that develops into these types of kidney cancers:

-Renal cell carcinoma (RCC): This is the most common form of adult kidney cancer, approximately 85 percent, which begins in the cells that line the small tubes within your kidneys.
-Renal cell carcinoma usually develops as a single tumor in one kidney but it can affect both your kidneys.
+Renal cell carcinoma (RCC): This is the most common form of adult kidney cancer, approximately 85 percent.
+Renal cell carcinoma usually develops as a single tumor in one kidney but it can affect both your kidneys and spread (metastasize) to other organs.
 It begins in the cells that line the small tubes that are part of the nephrons within your kidneys.